eshimel/StorWe_API/README.md

 completes one

-This project is not yet complete. please come back and check it out at a later time.
+e.
 Planning Images
+This project is udergoing some changes. please come back and check it out at a later time.
+Check out progress at http://eshimel.github.io/StorWe_Front_End/

+Notes about the USER authentication process
 # User authentication

 ## Register